 I wish we shared more things, these days.
 I wish we shared more cups of sugar and bottles of wine.
 I wish we shared more jokes and stories.
 I wish we still had mix tapes.
 But America is usually too busy for those things.
 Even the greatest American cities are too frantic, to be sure.

 I conceive of shared hardship from a position of envy, a position which I know I ought not have.
 And yet, Los Angeles, my hometown, exists to avoid hardship.
 We gripe when the temperature drops below 60.
 All of the real hardships--inconveniences, really--are our own making, and they are not not the kind that ennobles civic character.

-Nothing pains Angelenos like traffic.
-But we are not in traffic; we are traffic.
+Nothing pains Angelenos as much as traffic does.
+But we are not in traffic.
+We are not fighting, together, against a common current.
+We are traffic.
+We are all each other's enemies.
 There is no beast to slay.
 And traffic, much as we might like to commiserate, drives us apart from each other by definition.
 We are at our most miserable and our most alone at the very same time.

 As for the obvious: earthquakes are a special kind of disaster.
 Nothing in this world strikes with so little announcement.
 The earthquake proclaims itself, without time for us the jolted to summon our inner tenderness.
 The worst of them entail endless seconds of terror followed by an indefinite period of being pissed off, jumpy, and anxious.
 Holding each other closely does no good; it just heightens the chance that you'll be crushed by the same chunk of ceiling.
 Our signature weather event is the Santa Ana winds, which yield nothing but sleeplessness, irritability, and dry skin.

 Los Angeles wears its indifference like a Prada label.
 I'm a pretty friendly guy, and I don't know a single neighbor's name.
 In Los Angeles, we complain a lot.
 But we do not suffer.